 Signatures In-Lieu of Filing Fee Petition (continued) If forms are issued as Signatures-In-Lieu Petitions, they must be returned by the deadlines listed above.
-DO NOT use the Signatures-In-Lieu Petitions for collecting nomination signatures during the Nomination Paper signature gathering period from November 11 to December 6.
+DO NOT use the Signatures-In-Lieu Petitions for collecting nomination signatures during the Nomination Paper signature gathering period from February 14 to March 11.
 Candidates must obtain a Nomination Paper during that period in order to collect any nomination signatures that may be needed.
 The names and addresses of candidates requesting Signature-In-Lieu Petitions is considered public information.
-Elections Code §8105, 8106 Who files Optional for all candidates Deadline ♦ November 6, 2019 - Judicial, Legislative, Congressional and Local candidates Document Signatures-In-Lieu Toward Nomination Signatures If a candidate submits a Signatures-In-Lieu petition, the county elections official shall also count those valid signatures appearing on the petition toward the number of voter signatures required for the candidate's Nomination Paper.
-If the Signatures-In-Lieu petition does not contain the requisite number of valid signatures required for the Nomination Paper, the candidate must circulate and file a separate Nomination Paper to be signed by qualified registered voters during the nomination period.
+Elections Code §8105, 8106 Who files Optional for all candidates Deadline ◆ February 9, 2022 - Judicial, Legislative, Congressional and Local candidates Document Signatures-In-Lieu Toward Nomination Signatures If a candidate submits a Signatures-In-Lieu petition, the county elections official shall also count those valid signatures appearing on the petition toward the number of voter signatures required for the candidate's Nomination Paper.
+If the Signatures-In-Lieu petition does not contain the requisite number of valid signatures required for the Nomination Paper, the candidate must circulate and file a separate Nomination Paper to be signed by qualified registered voters during the Í nomination period. nomination period.
 The Signatures-In-Lieu Petitions and/or the Nomination Paper must be delivered to the county elections official of the county in which the signers of the petition reside.
 Therefore, all signers on a petition section must reside in the same county.
-Elections Code §, 8061-8063, 8105-8106 All the long of th Who files All candidates who file Signature-In-Lieu Petitions
+The Signatures-In-Lieu Petitions and/or the Nomination Paper must be delivered to the county elections official of the county in which the signers of the petition reside.
+Who files The Signatures-In-Lieu Petitions and/or the Nomination Paper must be delivered to the county elections official of the county in which the signers of the petition reside.
+Therefore, all signers on a petition section must reside in the same county.

 Document Declaration of Intention - Judges ONLY Candidates for judicial offices are required to file a Declaration of Intention to become a candidate prior to filing their Nomination Documents consisting of a Declaration of Candidacy and a Nomination Paper with the requisite number of signatures.
 Candidates are required to pay the NONREFUNDABLE filing fee or submit in-lieu signatures for all or a portion of the filing fee at the time of filing the Declaration of Intention.
 The Declaration of Intention must be obtained from and filed with the county elections official of the county in which the candidate is a resident.
-Elections Code §8023, 8105(b) Who files Judicial candidates Deadline November 6, 2019 ◆ Extended to November 11, if the incumbent does not file.
+Elections Code §8023, 8105(b Who files Judicial candidates Deadline ♦ February 9, 2022 ◆ Extended to February 14, if the incumbent does not file.